SamGiorgievski/access-api/README.md

-# Basic API - Full Stack Developer Portfolio Project
+# Access API - Full Stack Developer Portfolio Project

-Welcome to my Basic API project!
+Welcome to my Access API project!
 This project demonstrates my skills as a junior full stack developer, showcasing my ability to build a RESTful API from scratch and effectively use tools like Postman for testing.

 ## Project Overview

-This project is a basic API that serves as a portfolio piece to demonstrate my proficiency in the following areas:
+This project is a Access API that serves as a portfolio piece to demonstrate my proficiency in the following areas:

 - Creating a RESTful API using Node.js and Express.
 - Setting up and configuring a PostgreSQL database.